Insight, Social Media, Tips

 Advertising on Pinterest: Newer Ad formats

-Pinterest has developed its e-commerce offering, bringing the platform more in line with e-commerce capabilities of the likes of Facebook, Instagram and YouTube.
+Pinterest has also developed its e-commerce offering, bringing the platform more in line with e-commerce capabilities of the likes of Facebook, Instagram and YouTube.
 Slightly late to the party, Pinterest now enables brands to target consumers to a similar sophistication as Facebook, with first party data, as well as their own third party data integration.

 Pinterest have launched new ad formats for the platform.
 Where a sponsored “pin” was typically an image, there is now the ability to have “premiere video ads” as well as personalise ad messaging.
 It’s no surprise that with the rise of consumer shopping on social media 30% of consumers saying they’d make a purchase through Pinterest